ruby-amqp/rubymarchhare.info/articles/getting_started.md

 ![Weathr Data Flow](https://github.com/ruby-amqp/amqp/raw/master/docs/diagrams/003_weathr_example_routing.png)

-As in the previous examples, the block that we pass to `HotBunnies::Queue#subscribe` takes multiple arguments:
+As in the previous examples, the block that we pass to `MarchHare::Queue#subscribe` takes multiple arguments:
 **delivery information**, **message metadata** (properties) and **message body** (often called the **payload**).
 Long story short, the metadata parameter lets you access metadata associated with the message.
 Some examples of message metadata attributes are: